gabriel-gaspar/Cursos/documentation/docs/udemy/linux/cap06-shell-scripting/README.md

 ## **Lesson 109**
-The first line of any shell script must begins with:
+The first line of any bash script must begins with:

 ```
 #!/bin/bash
 ```

-Every shell script, after it has been written, must have executable permissions, otherwise, you won't be able to execute it.
+Every shell script, after it has been written, must have executable permissions, otherwise, one won't be able to execute it.

 You can execute the script in the command line typing something like: